Out of office: what the Wallpaper* editors have been up to this week

 Sofia de la Cruz, Travel Editor

-I saw my friend Hani Hooper perform his own music live for the first time at Reference Point, a library, bookshop and bar within 180 Studios, during an inspiring musical soirée hosted by Brief Encounters.
+I saw my friend Hani Hooper perform his own music live for the first time at Reference Point, a library, bookshop and bar within 180 Studios, during an inspiring musical soirée organised by Brief Encounters.
 Set against the venue’s sleek backdrop, washed in red and blue hues, Hani (fresh off the release of his debut EP, Yes) blended genre-fluid electronic beats with pulsing cello interludes – an introspective soundscape palpitating with urgency.

 Receive our daily digest of inspiration, escapism and design stories from around the world direct to your inbox.